dhis2/training-docs/content/general_guidance/creating_new_training.md

 * Conducting the actual training (along with common problems that occur when conducting the training)
 * Evaluating your training outcomes

-# Needs analysis
+# Needs Analysis

-This first step in conducting your training is to understand the needs of your learner's.
+This first step prior to conducting your training is to understand the needs of your learner's.
+This does not need to be a comprehensive or time-consuming process if you have an already identified gap as a result of introducing a new process (for example, a new data collection form, a new set of indicators, a new dashboard) that you are rolling out in response to meeting specific requirements within your context.
+It is important however to also consider how to manage expectations in this step,